uclalawcovid19behindbars/historical-data/README.md

 * `County`: County where the facility is located
 * `County.FIPS`: County FIPS code for the county where the facility is located
 * `TYPE`: Facility type
-* `POPULATION`: Facility population from HIFLD.
+* `hifld_pop`: Facility population from HIFLD.
 We cannot know what date the population was reported, and so this population should not be relied upon.
 The date at which this population was reported likely varies across facilities.
 * `SECURELVL`: Facility security level
 * `CAPACITY`: Facility capacity from HIFLD
 * `federal_prison_type`: Facility federal prison type (only relevant for federal prison)
 * `Website`: Facility website, if it has one
-* `Population`: When available, population data merged by our team.
+* `Population`: When available, historical population data merged by our team.
 This is historically accurate population.
 See state-specific notes for source.

 ## Citations